Postsexualism: Postsexual practices

 The Postgender Association in Finland sought to challenge prevailing sexual classifications by questioning practices, for example by introducing new words such as "tobaccomonogamy" or "partial relationship".
 Additionally, to seek recognition, the Postgender Association introduced new concepts intended to call into question so-called normal and natural sexual categories and to make them sound more artificial and perverse.
 An example of such a concept, which has become internationally recognized, is the term queer heterosexual, which refers to the heterosexual preferences of any person with a politically queer identity and who perceives their heterosexuality as if it were but "one perversion among many others."

 Another of the concepts is "homovestism," which questions the naturalness of heterosexual normativity.
-Homovestism refers to a particular sexual preference for same-sex clothing, as opposed to cross-dressing.
-One who identifies as a homovestite would derive sexual pleasure from clothing and behavior that is considered normative to his or her "own" gender.
+Homovestism refers to a particular sexual preference for "same-sex" clothing, as opposed to cross-dressing.
+One who identifies as a homovestite would derive sexual pleasure from clothing and behavior that is considered normative to their "own" gender.